- Date:

 Designated purpose schools specialise in a specific subject or activity, or support a particular cohort, for example, high achieving students or students with diverse learning needs.

 Designated purpose schools vary in registration type.
 Some are registered as specific purpose, others as specialist, and some as primary or secondary schools.
 Their curriculum requirements may also vary, allowing them to focus on specialised subjects or activities.
-For information on the registration type of designated purpose schools, search for the specific school using the Victorian Registration and Qualifications Authority’s (VRQA) State .
+For information on the registration type of designated purpose schools, search for the specific school using the Victorian Registration and Qualifications Authority’s (VRQA) State Register(opens in a new window).

 Some designated purpose schools have multiple campuses in different locations.
 In these cases, all campuses must be registered with the VRQA.